How to use the ladder of inference for better decisions

 When to use the ladder of inference

-For example, if members of your team disagree on how to organize a new project, you can use the ladder of inference to help your team members (and yourself) explore why they’ve come to a certain conclusion and what evidence they may not have considered.
+For example, if members of your team disagree on how to organize a new project, you can use the ladder of inference to help your team members (and yourself) explore why they've come to a certain conclusion.
 That way, your team can consider all the available evidence and make the most logical choice possible.

 You and your team can use the ladder of inference any time you're making a decision or taking an important action.
 For example, you can use it when you're: